Woody Allen: Favorite films

-In his 2020 autobiography Apropos of Nothing Allen praised Elia Kazan's A Streetcar Named Desire (1951):

-the movie of Streetcar is for me total artistic perfection....
-It's the most perfect confluence of script, performance, and direction I've ever seen.
-I agree with Richard Schickel, who calls the play perfect.
-The characters are so perfectly written, every nuance, every instinct, every line of dialogue is the best choice of all those available in the known universe.
-All the performances are sensational.
-Vivien Leigh is incomparable, more real and vivid than real people I know.
-And Marlon Brando was a living poem.
-He was an actor who came on the scene and changed the history of acting.
-The magic, the setting, New Orleans, the French Quarter, the rainy humid afternoons, the poker night.
-Artistic genius, no holds barred.

 Film activism and preservation

 In 1987, Allen joined Ginger Rogers, Sydney Pollack, and Miloš Forman at a Senate Judiciary committee hearing where they testified against Ted Turner's and other companies' colorizing films without the artists' consent.
 Only one senator, Patrick Leahy, was present for the testimony.
 Allen testified:

 If directors had their way, we would not let our films be tampered with in any way—broken up for commercial or shortened or colorized.
 But we've fought the other things without much success, and now colorization—because it's so horrible and preposterous and more acutely noticeable by audiences—is the straw that broke the camel's back....
 The presumption that colorizers are doing him [the director] a favor and bettering his movie is a transparent attempt to justify the mutilation of art for a few extra dollars.

 Allen also spoke about his decisions to make films in black and white, such as Manhattan, Stardust Memories, Broadway Danny Rose, and Zelig.
 Film director John Huston appeared in a taped video, and Rogers read a statement by Jimmy Stewart criticizing the colorization of his film It's a Wonderful Life.

 In 1990, The Film Foundation was founded as a nonprofit film preservation organization that collaborates with film studios to restore prints of old or damaged films to meet the vision of the original filmmaker.
 Allen was part of the founding and sat on the foundation's original board of directors with Martin Scorsese, Robert Altman, Francis Ford Coppola, Clint Eastwood, Stanley Kubrick, George Lucas, Sydney Pollack, Robert Redford, and Steven Spielberg.